port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/datadog.md

 Done! any problem detected on your Datadog instance will trigger a webhook event.
 Port will parse the events according to the mapping and update the catalog entities accordingly.

-## Let's Test It
+## Test the webhook

-In this section, we'll explore the webhook event data that is received from Datadog whenever an alert is triggered.
-We'll also delve into how the entity is finally created in Port by using the webhook configuration.
+This section includes a sample webhook event sent from Datadog when an alert is triggered.
+In addition, it also includes the entity created from the event based on the webhook configuration provided in the previous section.

 ### Payload

-Below is an example of the payload structure sent to the webhook URL after a monitor or alert is created:
+Here is an example of the payload structure sent to the webhook URL when a Datadog monitor or alert is created:

 <details>
 <summary> Webhook event payload</summary>